 #19.
 Forget tactical vehicles

-They’re not only really expensive but people will instantly label you as a prepper, a hardcore enthusiast, or some army hotshot who thinks he’s tougher than everyone else.
+They’re not only really expensive but people will instantly label you as a prepper, an enthusiast, or some army hotshot who thinks he’s tougher than everyone else.

 #20.
 Cut your ties with everyone who you’re not close with right now